Chart Color Schemes

 Andergrove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Andergrove, as per the latest Census evaluation, consisted of 83.0% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Andergrove was at 25.4%, with the remaining dwellings either mortgaged (41.9%) or rented (32.8%).
-The median monthly mortgage repayment in the area was $1,647, below Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $350, compared to Non-Metro Qld's $345.
-Nationally, Andergrove's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Andergrove's dwelling structure, as per the latest Census, had 83.0% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Andergrove was at 25.4%, with mortgaged dwellings at 41.9% and rented ones at 32.8%.
+The median monthly mortgage repayment was $1,647, below Regional Qld's average of $1,655.
+The median weekly rent figure was $350, compared to Regional Qld's $345.
+Nationally, Andergrove's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing